 The Diabetes Resource Guide was created by the Chronic Disease Action Team of the Will County Mobilizing For Action through Planning and Partnerships (MAPP) Collaborative as a resource to help Will County, Illinois residents to more effectively reduce complications associated with diabetes, provide risk awareness education, and resources for disease management.

+Offers Diabetes Group Educational Sessions every other Friday with Certified Diabetes Educator Dolly Agba, N.P.
 These special Diabetes informational sessions take place from 8:30 AM to 10 AM in the CHC’s lower level conference room.
-Upcoming dates include:

 To take the Diabetes Risk Test to see if you may be an individual with prediabetes or diabetes